zdannar/resume/resume.md

 * Created a sudo like C++ executable allowing fine grain access to product files while separating access to operating system files.
-This allowed for audit-able access to product files while allowing QA Engineers convenient access.
+This allowed for auditable access to product files while allowing QA Engineers convenient access.

 * Debugged and solved network issues on firewalls, F5 LTMs and pod infrastructure.